 In an America where 25% of families put off doctor’s visits when they can’t afford them, healthcare has become pricey and only used when the opportunity cost isn’t too high.
 However, e-commerce brings notable advantages to the healthcare industry, making healthcare more accessible for all Americans.

 E-commerce has the opportunity to revolutionize healthcare as it has done in vastly different industries.
-In many ways, it already has changed healthcare drastically.
+In many ways, it has already changed healthcare drastically.
 With platforms like Doctor on Demand and other similar applications, it is clear that e-commerce is changing our image of traditional healthcare.
 In addition to increasing access, e-commerce in healthcare can increase efficiency, lower costs, and ultimately lead to healthier (and happier) patients.

 Working in conjunction with the increased efficiency brought by e-commerce, healthcare costs could be lowered for many as well.
 According to one site, online visits can be half the price or less of office visits, and the difference is even greater with urgent care visits.
-The difference in cost can be very appealing to Americans who don’t have access to health insurance or have a low income.
+The cost difference can be very appealing to Americans who don’t have access to health insurance or have a low income.

-When lowered costs and efficiency are taken together, it will lead to healthier patients and ultimately a healthier America.
+When lowered costs and efficiency are taken together, it will lead to healthier patients and a healthier America.
 In particular, if e-commerce can lower the number of families who put off healthcare visits due to costs, we have much to look forward to.
-When more individuals and families can afford doctor visits and checkups, a healthier populace will be the result.
+When more individuals and families can afford doctor visits and checkups, a healthier populace will result.

 The Doctor-Patient Relationship